FHArchive/blackc4t/README.md

 <img src="readme-assets/icons/proj-icon.png" alt="Project Icon" width="100">

-This website exists to provide a proof of concept for various encryption methods and password generators that are written in Javascript.
+Provides a proof of concept for various encryption methods and password generators.
+These are written in Javascript.
+BlackC4t originally used brython to encrypt.
+Several redesigns as well as addition of a two key one time pad page, a simple password generator and a public key cryptography page.

 Find the site on https://FredHappyface.github.io/PWA.BlackC4t